-The generalized architecture of a database system is called ANSI/SPARC model.
+The generalized architecture of a database system says ANSI/SPARC model.
 Many commercial systems and research database models fit within this framework.
-This architecture is also called Three-Level Architecture of DBMS.
+This architecture also says Three-Level Architecture of DBMS.
 It consists of many PCs and a workstation.
 This architecture depends upon how the users connect to the database.
-The Three-Level Architecture of DBMS is given as below:
+The Three-Level Architecture of the DBMS diagram is given below:

 1. External or View level